chuawt/tictactoe/README.md

 ## Setup
-What are the project requirements/dependencies?
-Where are they listed?
-A requirements.txt or a Pipfile.lock file perhaps?
-Where is it located?

-Proceed to describe how to install / setup one's local environment / get started with the project.
+There is no requirements.txt for this project.

+1. Download the [zipped files](https://github.com/chuawt/tictactoe/archive/refs/heads/main.zip) from the GitHub repository.
+1. Unzip the files to a local directory.
+1. (Optional) Switch to a virtual environment if you intend to do so.
+1. Run the script mentioned in the below section.

 ## Usage
-Change into this directory and type:
+Navigate to the local directory and type:

-`python3 game.py`
+`python3 game.py` on Mac
+`python game.py` on Windows

 ## Project Status